-SWIFT deliverability
+SWIFT Deliverability

-Compliance
+Compliance Documentation

 BlindPay accepts the following transaction documents:

-How to add a SWIFT account
+How to Add a SWIFT Account

-3. Add the SWIFT account details.
-Make sure to:
+3. Enter the SWIFT account details:

-• Correct: JPMORGAN CHASE BANK NA, SINGAPORE
+• Correct: JPMORGAN CHASE BANK NA SINGAPORE

 • Incorrect: J.P.
-Morgan Chase Bank, N.A. or Singapore.
+Morgan Chase Bank, N.A., Singapore.

-• CHASSGSG becomes CHASSGSGXXX.
+• CHASSGSG becomes CHASSGSGXXX

 To ensure successful processing of SWIFT payments, addresses must follow strict formatting rules.
 All address elements combined must not exceed 140 characters.

-Address structure
+Address Structure

 A complete SWIFT-compatible address consists of: